There are a range of official warnings and natural warning signs to be aware of in case flooding affects you in future.

 Ways you may be informed

-The NSW SES will also post information on flooding in the News section of the NSW SES website as well as on the NSW SES Facebook site.
+The NSW SES may also post information on flooding in the News section of the NSW SES website as well as on the NSW SES Facebook site.
 If you are a member of Facebook, please 'like' the NSW SES (State Headquarters) Facebook page to receive current flood information, updates and advice.

 Other ways you may be informed of possible flooding is via: